 I think just about everyone has seen a grape vine at some point in their lives.
-We all know what they look like.
+We have some sizable vineyards right in this area.
+And we all know what they look like.
 Long rows of trellises with vines stretched out on them.
 A wall of big, green leaves with heavy purple clusters of fruit hanging underneath them.
 It's a well-known image.

 But did you know it's not the only way to grow grapes.
 I found that out years ago when I had an opportunity to visit the island of Crete in the Mediterranean.
 We were driving on a bus through the countryside and our tour guide was talking about all the wine made on Crete.
 And she made it sound like the garden of Eden.
-Yet, as we looked out the windows, all we saw was mile after mile of dusty brown hills dotted by what looked like small green shrubs.
+Yet, as we looked out the windows, all we saw were mile after mile of dusty brown hills dotted by what looked like small green shrubs.